bhatia-pooja/pm-roadmap-finAI-financial-news-tool/README.md

 ---

-## 🚀 Product Vision
+## 🚀 Product Vision & Roadmap

 The tool is designed to provide users with accurate, timely financial insights, summarizing news and offering predictions to help investors make data-driven decisions.
-You can read more about the **[product proposal and roadmap](docs/Product_Roadmap.pdf)**.
+You can read more about the

----

-## 📅 Product Roadmap

 The roadmap outlines the key milestones for developing the AI Financial Insights Tool:
 1. **Phase 1: MVP (Minimal Viable Product)** - News Aggregation and Summarization